What are Object IDs?

-They are also ‘fixed’ in the sense that they do not change when you change an object’s name or when you move an object to a different position within the tree.
+As said, these IDs are automatically generated.
+They cannot be changed and remain the same even when you make an adjustment to the object’s name or when you move it to a different position within the tree.

 Note: for each tree, you can easily download the used object IDs in an Excel format.
 Click here for more info.